 Common types of questions you’ll see in a video-based assessment are:

-- Situational judgement questions.
+- Situational judgment questions.
 You’ll be asked what actions you would take when confronted with a hypothetical situation.

 - Scenario-based simulations.
 You’ll be asked to simulate your actions in a hypothetical scenario.
 The key difference between this type of question and a situational judgment question is that you’ll act out your response, rather than explain it.